wizard97/ArduinoRingBuffer/README.md

 The library currently supports:
 - AVR
 - ESP8266
+- Any other platform with a C compiler (you should implement the `RB_ATOMIC_START` and `RB_ATOMIC_END` macros)

 ## Install

-This library is now availible in the Arduino Library Manager, directly in the IDE.
+This library is now available in the Arduino Library Manager, directly in the IDE.
 Go to `Sketch > Include Library > Manage Libraries` and search for `RingBuf`.

 To manually install this library, download this file as a zip, and extract the resulting folder into your Arduino Libraries folder.
 [Installing an Arduino Library] (https://www.arduino.cc/en/Guide/Libraries).